European railway safety legislation

 - the Railways (Access to Training Services) Regulations 2006;

-In Great Britain ROGS provides a consolidated, coherent set of regulations for railways (including heritage, light rail, and metros); other guided transport systems, such as monorails; and tramways.
-Though this means some requirements similar to the Safety Directive exist on these systems, the Directive only applies to the mainline railway.
+The Safety Directive is only intended to apply to the mainline railway.
+However, in Great Britain ROGS provides a consolidated, coherent set of regulations for all rail-based transport systems (including heritage, light rail, tramways and metros).
+Though this means some requirements similar to the Safety Directive exist on these systems, in particular the obligation to operate a regulated safety management system.

 More information can be found in our ROGS section.